Be Aware of Election Mis/Disinformation

 AllSides does not rate outlets based on accuracy or factual claims — this is a bias chart, not a credibility chart.
 It speaks to perspective only.
 We disagree with the idea that the more extreme an outlet is, the less credibility it has.
 There’s nothing wrong with having bias or an opinion, but hidden bias misleads and divides us.

 - Use this link to view this interactive chart: Otero’s Media Bias Chart 5.0 (beta)

 The chart was created by Vanessa Otero, a patent attorney, who delivered a webinar to librarians on Information Literacy.
-The license for usage of this chart in this LibGuide was granted in October 2018.
-Click on the chart below to go to an interactive and more recent version of Otero’s Media Bias Chart.
+The license for using this chart in this LibGuide was granted in October 2018.
+Click on the chart below for an interactive and more recent version of Otero’s Media Bias Chart.
 On version 5.0 (beta) users can search individual newspaper titles to see where they fall on the spectrum of liberal or conservative, based on Otero’s/Ad Fontes Media’s evaluation system.